jbechak/MotionPictureApplication/README.md

 To run the application:

-1. Set up the Database: MotionPictureApp/database/MotionPicturesDB.sql contains the scripts to create the database.
+1. Set up the database: MotionPictureApp/database/MotionPicturesDB.sql contains the scripts to create the database.
 Run this script in SQL Server Management Studio and connect the project to the database.